renovatebot/renovate/lib/manager/buildkite/readme.md

 ## Lookup

-*Do the package files contain references to which registries/hosts should be used for looking up package versions?*

-No
+*Is a new datasource required?
+Provide details*

+No, it can use existing GitHub datasource (tags).

 ---

+*Will users need the capability to specify a custom host/registry to look up?
+Can it be found within the package files, or within other files inside the repository, or would it require Renovate configuration?*

+No.

+---

 *Do the package files contain any "constraints" on the parent language (e.g. supports only v3.x of Python) or platform (Linux, Windows, etc) that should be used in the lookup procedure?*

-N/A
+No

 ---

-*Is a new datasource required?
-Provide details*

-No, it can use existing GitHub datasource (tags).
+*Will users need the ability to configure language or other constraints using Renovate config?*

+No

 ## Artifacts